yufanana/ComputerVision02504/cv_notes.md

 ### Miscellaneous Notes

+### Scale

 Scale-invariant: functionally equivalent after scalar multiplication (deals with homogeneous coordinates)

 - Homography matrix, $H$
 - Essential matrix, $E$
 - Fundamental matrix, $F$
+- Tip: if the matrix is multiplied by a homogeneous coordinate, it is scale-invariant

 Scale-variant